 Dem.-On the sides AB, BC, CA describe squares [XLVI.].
 Draw CL parallel to AG.
 Join CG, BK.
 Then because the angle ACB is right (hyp.), and ACH is right, being the angle of a square, the sum of the angles ACB, ACH is two right angles; therefore BC, CH are in the same right line [XIV.].
 In like manner AC, CD are in the same right line.
 Again, because BAG is the angle of a square it is a right angle: in like manner CAK is a right angle.
-Hence BAG is equal to CAK: to each add BAC, and we get the angle CAG equal to
+Hence BAG is equal to CAK: to each add BAC, and we get the angle CAG equal to and we get the angle CAG equal to G KAB.

-KAB.
 Again, since BG and CK are squares, BA is equal to AG, and CA to AK.
 Hence the two triangles CAG, KAB have the sides CA, AG in one respectively equal to the sides KA, AB in the other, and the contained angles CAG,